Ankit-s0ni/ija_ai_backend/API_INTEGRATION_GUIDE.md

 ## Future Enhancements

-### Phase 2: Asynchronous Task Processing
+### Phase 2: Asynchronous Task Processing (Optional Future)

-To improve scalability and user experience for long-running AI tasks, we will introduce a background task queue.
+If needed later, we can introduce a background task queue so long-running AI tasks don't block HTTP requests.

--   **Technology:** Celery with Redis
+-   Possible technologies: Celery with Redis, RQ, Dramatiq, or simple background tasks
--   **Benefit:** API will respond instantly while AI tasks run in the background.
-This prevents request timeouts and allows the user to continue using the application without waiting.
+-   Benefit: API can respond instantly while tasks run in the background
--   **Implementation:** The `create_kit` and `create_analysis` endpoints will be converted to trigger asynchronous jobs.
-The frontend will then poll for the results.
+-   Implementation: Convert `create_kit` and `create_analysis` to enqueue a job and poll for results

 ### Phase 3: Advanced AI with LangGraph